 Thank you Pfizer for sponsoring this post.
-Join Pfizer’s This is Living with Cancer™ initiative by sharing your story with #InspirationLives on Facebook and Instagram to support and inspire those who have been affected by cancer, and be sure to check out the LivingWith™ mobile app available via iTunes and Google Play!
+Join Pfizer’s #InspirationLives initiative by sharing your story with the hashtag on Facebook and Instagram to support and inspire those who have been affected by cancer, and be sure to check out the LivingWith™ mobile app available via iTunes and Google Play!

 When my husband and I first found out that my son had cancer, we were bombarded with variations of the same question from friends and family:

 What do you need?

 This typically led into the statement, “Well, let me know if you need anything!”